Home|News|Factoring: the preferred method of financing for growing companies and those under LBO

-Factoring: the preferred method of financing for growing companies and those under LBO
+Factoring: the preferred method of financing for growing companies and companies under LBO

-In the 2022 edition of the ‘’Capital Investissment’’ Guide published by the Magazine des Décideurs, read the interview with Thibaut Robet and Gaëtan du Halgouët all about the benefits of factoring for private equity funds as a financing solution.
+In the 2022 edition of the ‘’Capital Investissment’’ Guide published by the magazine Décideurs, read the interview with Thibaut Robet and Gaëtan du Halgouët on all the benefits of factoring as a financing solution for private equity funds.

 Partager :

-Thibaut Robet and Gaëtan du Halgouët are directors at Fibus (formerly Chateaudun Crédit), a European reference in factoring consultancy, who are here to help us get to grips with this private equity financing solution.
+Thibaut Robet and Gaëtan du Halgouët head up Fibus (formerly Chateaudun Crédit), a European benchmark in factoring consultancy, who are here to help us come to grips with this private equity financing solution.

 DÉCIDEURS.
-Could you start by reminding us what factoring is all about ?
+Could you start by reminding us of what factoring is all about ?

 Who is this financing solution for?

 Gaëtan du Halgouët.
 The main users are growing companies.
-Those which need resources to continue to accelerate their growth.
-Factoring provides them with the cashflow springboard they need to continue to purchase supplies and recruit.
-It is a low-cost, uncapped resource stream which is adapted to a company’s development.
+Those that need resources to continue to accelerate their growth.
+Factoring provides them with the cashflow springboard they need to continue to purchase supplies and to hire.
+It is a low-cost, uncapped resource stream adapted to a company’s development.
 Such high-performance and profitable companies find factoring to be both a reliable and sustainable solution.
-And finally, whilst factoring is often used as a means of boosting growth, it is also a tool ideally suited to crisis situations as factoring companies are astute at respecting their commitment even when companies suffer financial difficulties.
+And finally, whilst factoring is often used as a means of boosting growth, it is also a tool ideally suited to crisis situations, as factoring companies are astute at meeting their commitment even when companies suffer financial difficulties.

 "Factoring is the short-term financing solution which offers the best cost-to-return ratio"